-- Sugar: Standard, all-purpose granulated or white sugar is perfectly fine in this, nothing fancy.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+- Sugar: Standard, all-purpose granulated or white sugar is perfectly fine in this, nothing fancy

 - Egg: Room temperature as always.
 You will need one egg and one yolk, the extra yolk makes the red velvet sponge even creamier

 - Flour: All-purpose flour or pastry flour makes the best cakes.
 They are so-called “soft flour” which is low on protein resulting in a delicate, tender texture.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

-- Salt: Essential ingredient in almost all recipes especially when it comes to chocolate cake
+- Salt: An essential ingredient in almost all recipes especially when it comes to chocolate cake

 - Baking soda: Any Red velvet cake recipe requires baking soda and vinegar to achieve the best, moist results.
 Has two functions: increase the volume and lighten the texture.
 Baking soda becomes activated when it's combined with an acidic liquid, like vinegar.